-The viscera (internal organs) are connected through nerves and connective tissue to other parts of the body, including skin and musculoskeletal tissue, explains Esparham.
+The viscera (internal organs) are connected through nerves and connective tissue to other parts of the body, including skin and musculoskeletal tissue, says Esparham.
 “So if skin and musculoskeletal tissue are affected by chronic pain, for example, it can affect the visceral organ it connects to over time.”

 “We don’t recommend visceral massage to our patients because there isn’t currently enough information about it,” says Chiaramonte.
-However, "the technique is generally fairly gentle and, if done this way by a trained professional, is likely to be safe.”
+Nevertheless, “the technique is generally fairly gentle and, if done this way by a trained professional, is likely to be safe.”